LucyPill/MechaCar_Statistica_Analysis/README.md

 * The two variables that provided a non-random amount of variance to the mpg were the vehicle_length and the ground_clearance.
 These two variables as well as the slope are very significant in this model as we can see their p-values are very small.

 2. Is the slope of the linear model considered to be zero?
 Why or why not?
+* The is slope (m) is not considered to be zero beacuse the linear regression model

-Does this linear model predict mpg of MechaCar prototypes effectively?
+3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 ![lm_summary_stats.png](https://github.com/LucyPill/MechaCar_Statistica_Analysis/blob/main/Images/lm_summary_stats.png)